What is drug distribution?

 This could lead to the removal of a child or children from the household or limiting or restricting parental rights.

-Drug Distribution is a serious matter.
+This type of drug charge is a serious matter.
 Therefore, if you have been charged with Drug Distribution, it is important to seek legal representation immediately in order to protect your rights and minimize the impact that a charge of his nature may have on your life.